yuliang419/job-application-agent/README.md

      --cv data/cv.pdf --thread-id ml-munich-2026-08-21
    ```

-2. Review the printed report, then approve the jobs you want to apply to:
+2. Review the report saved in `data/reports`, then approve the jobs you want to apply to:

    ```bash
    job-agent review ml-munich-2026-08-21 \